Kindle Direct Publishing for Australian Authors

 Below are the criteria you must meet in order to qualify for the 70% royalty option:

-- International Sales – Your ebook has to be enrolled in KDP Select and on sale in Japan, Brazil, Mexico, and India.
+• International Sales – Your ebook must be enrolled in KDP Select and available for sale in Japan, Brazil, Mexico, and India.

 Below are the criteria you must meet in order to qualify for the 35% royalty option:

-- Ebook Size – The 35% royalty option makes sense for authors who are publishing large ebooks with big file sizes, such as cookbooks, photography books, textbooks, or picture books.
+• Ebook Size – The 35% royalty option makes sense for authors publishing large ebooks with large file sizes, such as cookbooks, photography books, textbooks, or picture books.

-There are also list requirements for ebooks published in KDP.
+There is also a list of requirements for ebooks published in KDP.

 Paperback Royalties on Amazon Kindle Direct Publishing

-The royalty structure on Amazon KDP works a little differently for paperback books and hardcover books.
+The royalty structure on Amazon KDP differs slightly for paperback and hardcover books.

 Kindle Direct Publishing offers authors a fixed 60% royalty rate on all paperbacks and hardcover books sold on Amazon marketplaces.
-From that 60% royalty, Amazon then takes off printing costs.
+From that 60% royalty, Amazon deducts printing costs.

-Your printing costs are determined by interior page count, the type of paper and ink, and which Amazon marketplace the book was purchased from.
+The interior page count determines your printing costs, the type of paper and ink, and the Amazon marketplace from which the book was purchased.
 To get a better understanding of your printing costs, Amazon KDP has a printing cost calculator you can use before you publish your book.

-A quick formula for this is: (Royalty Rate x List Price) – Printing Costs = Royalty.
+A quick formula for this is: (Royalty Rate × List Price)– Printing Costs = Royalty.

 What Is Print On Demand?

 You don’t have to worry about printing or shipping.
-The platforms take care of everything for you.
-Instead of having to work with a printer, order copies in bulk, and send them away, they take care of the whole process.
+The platforms handle everything for you.
+Instead of working with a printer, ordering copies in bulk, and sending them out, they hold the entire process.

 If you’re selling thousands of copies, you may want to consider offering your books to these platforms on consignment.